Injury and Muscle Trauma

 Muscle pain is one of the foremost symptoms of fibromyalgia.
 Aches, pain, and stiffness often contribute to increased fatigue and even disability in many fibromyalgia sufferers.
 Numerous fibromyalgia sufferers find that they have trouble remaining active due to a decreased range of motion and persistent muscle pain.
 A number of researchers have theorized that muscle trauma and injury may actually play a role in causing fibromyalgia.
+Doctors who treat large numbers of fibromyalgia patients report that the majority of patients say that their fibromyalgia was caused by an injury – a fact that corroborates the research.

 Microtrauma to Muscles

 Unfortunately, muscle injuries can be caused by pretty much anything.
-From car accidents to aggressive exercise routines, muscle injuries are experienced by almost every one at some point in their lives.
+From car accidents to aggressive exercise routines, muscle injuries are experienced by almost everyone at some point in their lives.
 Most muscle injuries make themselves known fairly soon after trauma, however, some injuries remain dormant.

 Muscle microtrauma tends to remain undetected by most sufferers.
 Sometimes, trauma incurred through exercise or car accidents can hit the tiny muscles and nerves inside your body.
 These tiny muscles can become torn, eventually contributing to the formation of trigger points around the body.